ceph/ceph/doc/rbd/qemu-rbd.rst

 .. important:: If you set rbd_cache=true, you must set cache=writeback or risk data loss.
 Without cache=writeback, QEMU will not send flush requests to librbd.
-If QEMU exits uncleanly in this configuration, filesystems on top of rbd can be corrupted.
+If QEMU exits uncleanly in this configuration, file systems on top of rbd can be corrupted.

 .. _RBD caching: ../rbd-config-ref/#rbd-cache-config-settings